DanielLMcGuire/Snake-DX/README.md

 - Variable tick rate, increases as score goes up
 - Fixed (VSYNC) framerate using interpolation
 - 3D (using the same 2D engine with some tweaks, see below)
+- win32 debug builds will show and log to a console; UWP builds will log to the IDE

 ### Screenshots:
 SNAKE2D: